rick-liyue-huang/Blog-NodeJs/README.md

 In this porject, I firstly create the completed server by the pure node.js and query the data from mySQL database, and let front end get data from database through server.

-I create server in file of 'bin/www.js', in which I import server inner logic application funcion 'serverHandler' in 'app.js'; while in the 'app.js' file, I deal with post method by one seperated function named 'handlePostData', and deal with router of 'blog' and 'user' by two external functions named 'handleBlogRouter' and 'handleUserRouter'.
+I create server in file of *'bin/www.js'*, in which I import server inner logic application funcion 'serverHandler' in 'app.js'; while in the 'app.js' file, I deal with post method by one seperated function named 'handlePostData', and deal with router of *'blog'* and 'user' by two external functions named 'handleBlogRouter' and 'handleUserRouter'.
 In one word, 'serverHandler' in 'App.js' is the general function to realize the server logic application, and all details will bring out to 'handleBlogRouter' and 'handleUserRouter', in 'router' directory respectively.

 In the router directory, the server will confirm the url by 'req.method' and 'req.path' display the different contents.
 On the specific url and method, the server will call the specific metod created in 'controller' directory.
 Normally front-end and server-end communicate data by some existed format, so I create some specific mode to store these format in 'model' directory.